Contents

 My neighbors lights were on all night again, so I had to deal with that direct light coming towards me as well as our new bright LED streetlights.
 The skies were clear with low humidity and the temperature was a nice 60 degrees.
 Tree pollen was pretty bad.

-I combined the best 42 of 53 exposures of 90 seconds in length for a total of 63 minutes exposure time.
-MaximDL was used to calibrate and sigma combine the images.
-I then cropped out the bad edges and did a gradient removal and saved the result as a TIFF file.
-I took that file into ImagesPlus and did a DDP stretch followed by a little star size reduction.
-From there, I took the image into Photoshop CS2 for noise reduction, galaxy sharpening, a contrast boost, and finally a slight enlargement of the image.
+I combined the best 52 of 53 exposures of 90 seconds in length for a total of 78 minutes exposure time.
+PixInsight was used to reprocess this image in April 2024.
+In addition to basic processing of the image, I used BlurXTerminator to sharpen the stars and the galaxy and then NoiseXTerminator to remove noise.
+I then cropped out the bad edges and saved the result as a TIFF file.
+I took the image into Photoshop CS for a contrast boost, and finally a slight enlargement of the image.

 When I originally took my calibration frames, I found that my flat-fielding box was not working so I had to create flats a couple of days later after a repair to the light box.
-Flat field artifacts can be seen in the image due to flat problems.
 I did use proper darks and bias frames.

 Back to the top of the page